huggingface/transformers/docs/source/task_summary.rst

 1. Instantiate a tokenizer and a model from the checkpoint name.
 The model is identified as a BERT model and loads it with the weights stored in the checkpoint.
-2. Define the label list with which the model was trained on.
-3. Define a sequence with known entities, such as "Hugging Face" as an organisation and "New York City" as a location.
+2. Define a sequence with known entities, such as "Hugging Face" as an organisation and "New York City" as a location.
-4. Split words into tokens so that they can be mapped to predictions.
+3. Split words into tokens so that they can be mapped to predictions.
 We use a small hack by, first, completely encoding and decoding the sequence, so that we're left with a string that contains the special tokens.
-5. Encode that sequence into IDs (special tokens are added automatically).
+4. Encode that sequence into IDs (special tokens are added automatically).
-6. Retrieve the predictions by passing the input to the model and getting the first output.
+5. Retrieve the predictions by passing the input to the model and getting the first output.
 This results in a distribution over the 9 possible classes for each token.
 We take the argmax to retrieve the most likely class for each token.
-7. Zip together each token with its prediction and print it.
+6. Zip together each token with its prediction and print it.

 .. code-block::